satyam-acharya15462/Uber_full_clone/Backend/README.md

 - The response includes a JWT token for authentication.
 - Password is never returned in the response.
 - **IMPORTANT:** Several critical bugs need to be fixed before these endpoints can function properly.

+---

+# Captain Module: Implementation Details & File Documentation

+Below are summaries of the main backend files that implement the Captain registration, authentication, and profile functionality.
+This section is intended for developers who want to understand or extend the backend logic beyond the API endpoints.

+## File: `src/routes/captain.routes.js`
+**Purpose:**
+Defines the Express routes for captain registration, login, profile, and logout.
+Applies validation and authentication middleware.

+**Main Endpoints:**
+- `POST /register` — Register a new captain (with input validation)
+- `POST /login` — Login for existing captain (with input validation)
+- `GET /profile` — Get captain profile (requires authentication)
+- `GET /logout` — Logout captain (requires authentication)

+**Key Notes:**
+- Uses `express-validator` for input validation.
+- Uses `auth_captain` middleware to protect profile and logout routes.
+- Imports controller functions from `captain.controller.js`.

+## File: `src/middleware/auth.middleware.captain.js`
+**Purpose:**
+Express middleware to authenticate captain requests using JWT tokens (from cookie or header).

+**How it works:**
+- Extracts token from cookie or `Authorization` header.
+- Checks for token blacklisting (logout support).
+- Verifies JWT and loads captain from DB.
+- Attaches the captain to `req.captain` if authenticated.

+**Security Notes:**
+- Returns 402 if token is missing, blacklisted or invalid.
+- Uses `ApiError` class for consistent error responses.
+- Relies on `Captain` model and `jsonwebtoken`.

+## File: `src/utils/CreateCaptain.utils.js`
+**Purpose:**
+Utility function to create and validate a new Captain document in the database.

+**Main Function:**
+- `CreateCaptain({ email, firstname, lastname, password, color, plate, capacity, vehicle_type })`

+**How it works:**
+- Validates all required fields (types and non-empty).
+- Checks for existing captain by email.
+- Creates new Captain with nested `fullName` and `vehicle` fields.
+- Throws `ApiError` on validation or creation failure.

+## File: `src/controllers/captain.controller.js`
+**Purpose:**
+Defines controller functions for captain registration, login, profile retrieval, and logout.
+Handles request validation, password hashing, token generation, and response formatting.

+**Main Functions:**
+- `Register_Captain` — Validates input, hashes password, creates captain, returns JWT and captain data.
+- `Login_captain` — Validates credentials, checks password, generates JWT, sets cookie, returns captain data.
+- `captain_profile` — Returns authenticated captain's profile.
+- `log_out_captain` — Blacklists JWT token and clears cookie.

+**Implementation Notes:**
+- Uses `asyncHandler` for async error handling.
+- Uses `ApiResponse` and `ApiError` for consistent API responses.
+- Security: Password is always hashed and never returned.
+Token is set as cookie, but consider adding security options (`httpOnly`, `secure`, etc.).
+- Relies on `CreateCaptain` utility for registration logic.

+---

+**For more details, see the code comments and function signatures in each respective file.**